eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* NoSQL databases, such as HBase, Cassandra, MongoDB, or DynamoDB
 		* messaging systems, such as AWS SQS, AWS Kinesis, Kafka, or RabbitMQ, ZeroMQ
 		* big data tools and stream-processing systems: Hadoop, Spark, Storm, Spark-Streaming
+		* Understanding of standard networking protocols and components such as: TCP/IP, HTTP, DNS, ICMP, the OSI Model, Subnetting, and Load Balancing
 		* data pipeline and workflow management tools: Azkaban, Luigi, Airflow
 		* Very well versed with ADT, ORU, ORM and document exchange messages specification
 		*  data interchange formats like JSON and XML